Dr-Supreme/angular-services-1/README.md

 // to create a servie we create a class and mark it as injectable then inject your service into where you want it.

+// what is an observable:
+Observables: Observables are a way to handle asynchronous data in Angular.
+They emit values over time, and components can subscribe to them to receive these values.

 // an RXJS observable is a stream of data where values are emitted over time, anyone who wants to use that data becomes a subscriber to the observable.

 // What are signals: